 This boom suffers no restrictions from a limited potential for short-term acceleration since both stages are now expanding in long-term style.
 Both acceleration factors can mount to maxima and remain at the summits with da’ and da” both zero.
 Further variations of the price spread thus depend exclusively upon dR, and this becomes negative as the surplus expansion gives place to a basic expansion.
 When the prices begin to fall to effect the continual reduction of the price spread, there follows sooner or later the final crash.
 Speculative embarrassment makes both da’ and da” negative, to augment the rate of contraction of the price spread and intensify the embarrassment.
 Assets are frozen and then liquidated in a great drop of prices.
 Worse, there is no recovery; for the remainder of the cycle should be a basic expansion which our ill-adapted economies transform into a depression.
 [CWL 15, 161]

-Ray Dalio’s use of the word template reminds us of the word framework.
-Lonergan provides a double-circuited, credit-centered image of interdependent rates of flow – an imagic framework– leading us to an insight yielding a scientific understanding of the relations among current, interdependent, mutually conditioning rates of flows – a dynamic framework.
-In particular, our framework indicates precisely the dealings of borrowing and lending about which Dalio also has much to say.
+Mr. Dalio’s use of the word template reminds us of the word framework.
+Lonergan provides a double-circuited, credit-centered image of interdependent rates of flow – a representative, explanatory framework– leading us to insights yielding a scientific understanding of the relations among current, interdependent, mutually conditioning rates of flows – a dynamic framework.
+In particular, the framework’s horizontal and vertical arrows indicate the measurable dealings of velocitous borrowing and lending about whose excesses Mr. Dalio also has much to say.

 A systematic explanation, then, requires a normative theoretical framework.
 The basic terms and relations of such a framework would specify the distinctions and correlations that articulate the causes, which are not necessarily visible, of events that are apparent to all.
 The framework would thus stand to the ordinary apprehension of the booms and slumps of the trade cycle in much the same way that the explanatory grasp of acceleration as the second derivative of a continuous function of distance and time stands to the ordinary, commonsense grasp of what it is to be going faster.
 [CWL 15, Editors’ Introduction lv]

-Lonergan’s distinction between basic and surplus production and circulation enables him to envisage clearly those ‘further equilibria that have to be maintained’ in the normative framework of a pure theory of economic expansion and growth….
-An explanatory account of the intrinsically evolutionary processes of any industrial exchange economy’s cycles of surplus (i.e. producer-goods) and basic (i.e. consumer-goods) production and exchange has to reveal how the different phases in the distinct cycles intermesh and coordinate in an intelligible sequence, by means of differential rates of crossover payments from basic to surplus and from surplus to basic, depending on what phase of aggregate expansion or leveling of the economy happens to be in at any given time.
-[CWL 15, Editors’ Introduction lxiii]
+Lonergan’s distinction between “basic” and “surplus” production and circulation enables him to envisage clearly those ‘further equilibria that have to be maintained’ in the normative framework of a pure theory of economic expansion and growth….
+An explanatory account of the intrinsically evolutionary processes of any industrial exchange economy’s cycles of surplus (i.e. producer-goods) and basic (i.e. consumer-goods) production and exchange has to reveal how the different phases in the distinct cycles intermesh and coordinate in an intelligible sequence, by means of differential rates of crossover payments from basic to surplus and from surplus to basic, depending on what phase of aggregate expansion or leveling off the economy happens to be in at any given time.
+[CWL 15, Editors’ Introduction lxii-lxiii]

-We hope that Mr. Dalio will study Bernard Lonergan’s Macroeconomic Dynamics: An Essay in Circulation Analysis (CWL 15) to advance his present considerable understanding even further so as to understand the real grounds that might make his predictions successful .
-We hope that, as a person of influence, Mr. Dalio will convey a more advanced, explanatory understanding of the economic process to the nation and the world.
+We hope that Mr. Dalio will study Bernard Lonergan’s Macroeconomic Dynamics: An Essay in Circulation Analysis (CWL 15) to advance his present considerable understanding further – from a self-described “mechanic” to a theorist of circulation analysis, whose formulations are precisely explanatory, compelling to the private sector of the economic process, and verifiable by econometricians.
+We hope that, as a person of influence, Mr. Dalio will convey a more advanced, explanatory understanding of the pretio-quantital economic process to the nation and the world.